lon0862/VRDL_HW1/README.md

 ## Data preparation
 Origin TA give us train_images,test_images as the data directory.<br>
+And training_labels.txt as truth class for train_images, class.txt for class name<br>
 train_images has 3000 bird images.<br>
 test_images has 3033 bird images.<br>
 They are structured as: